 Some legislation that passes during a legislative session will require the department to update its rules, to conform to the changes made by the legislation.
 If this is the case, rulemaking is required.
 Rulemaking can be simple and straightforward; it could be as small as changing a single word or number.
 This kind of rulemaking does not require outside input, it only requires the department follow administrative procedures for rule changes, and make the small conforming change.

 In other cases, rulemaking is complex, and the department engages a rulemaking advisory committee, or RAC, comprised of stakeholders and other vested parties.
 This groups meets to collaborate on different rulemaking outcomes, and decides on one set of recommendations or rule changes, that are then presented to the Land Conservation and Development Commission for adoption.

-To see what rulemaking us currently happening at DLCD, visit our current rulemaking page.
+To see what rulemaking is currently happening at DLCD, visit our

 Land Use Policy Committees

 Land use legislation may include policy issues related to housing, economic development, agriculture, forestry, coastal management, infrastructure and transportation.
 The department typically monitors the following committees: